This topic describes actions you can perform with metrics queries and visualization. See the following topics for additional information:

 You can specify the color palette for your visualization at the time series, query, and chart level.
 Settings at the query level overwrite settings at the chart level, and settings at the time series level overwrite settings at the query and chart levels.

 - Time series level.
-Open the Legend tab and click the Gear icon to the right of a time series.
+Open the Legend tab and click the gear icon to the left of a time series.
 Select a palette from the Color Palette menu.
-To specify a hex value, scroll click Custom Color, and enter a value (example: #29A1E6).
+To specify a hex value, scroll down and click Custom Color, and enter a value (example: #29A1E6).

 - Query level.
 Open the Query tab and click the Gear icon to the right of a query.
 Select a palette from the Color Palette menu.